Lindsay Tasman Ride: Personal life

 Ride's marriage to his first wife Mary ended because of WWII.
 He married for the second time on 12 November 1954 at the Union Church in Hong Kong.
 Violet May Witchell, his second wife, had been his secretary before the war and had been interned in Stanley camp in Hong Kong during the war.

 Death

 Sir Lindsay died on 17 October 1977 in Hong Kong and was cremated.
 He was survived by his widow, and his children (two sons and two daughters) from his first marriage.
+His ashes were deposited in the Protestant Cemetery of Macao (Cemitério Protestante Macau).

 His son was the noted zoologist William David Lindsay Ride.
 His grandson is the writer, curator, and academic Peter Ride.

 The Ming-Ai (London) Institute interviewed Ride's daughter as part of the British Chinese Armed Forces Heritage project.